 We hear a lot about “serving” our church.
 But what does that actually mean?
 When I say “serve your church,” my intention is not to tell you about all the programs and ministries our church offers, and where there might be an opening for you to get plugged in.
 You may very well be the most “active” person in the church, performing the greatest number of tasks than any other person, while using your spiritual gift the least.
 And as such, you are not serving your church well.

 The hypothetical is unlikely, but certainly a possibility.
-We would therefore do well to ask ourselves, “Is this ministry distracting me from using my spiritual gift, or is it providing me with an opportunity to use it?”
-Only when all the members understand the nature of their gifts and how they fit in to the corporate body will we truly see how the Lord can bless our church.… Continue reading
+We would therefore do well to ask ourselves, “Is this ministry distracting me from using my spiritual gift, or is it providing me with an opportunity to use it?”… Continue reading

 Many people are concerned about the end of the world.
 Books are written, movies find new-creative ways to show us how it will all end, and there are seemingly a million or so options about how to interpret the “End Times” passages in the Bible.
 Interestingly, with all this attention focused upon the end, there is one area that gets missed that I believe is vital.